HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 This pipeline can be run from the first tab **Variant discovery**.
 The page consists of an input box to the left and two output boxes to the right.

+### Input

-In the input boxes you have to provide an experiment name which is later used for file naming of the results.
-Marker selection should be set accordingly to input sample name.
+An experiment name needs to be provided which is used for unique file name generation of output files.
-The reference **FASTA** file appears automatically after inserting the `.fasta` file into the folder `references`.
-Advanced options can be toggled on or off for further tailoring of the pipeline.
-The steps in **pipeline includes** should be exclusively used for skipping steps when running a failed pipeline again.
-The process will fail if a tool can not find output files from a previous step.

-The command line for running the pipeline will be printed on top of the progress report.
-In the progress report window each tool will paste its time status when finished.
-The standard output of each tool can be observed in the **Standard output** box.
+There are two workflows available.
 Both pipelines follow the **GATK best practice** instruction for germline short variant discovery.
-The only difference is in the inclusion of base recalibration.
+The main difference is in the inclusion of **base quality score recalibration** (GQSR).
+The other minor difference is in the calling order for **duplicates marking** and **read group processing**.
+The GATK best practice pipeline is more resource intensive and requires longer to complete.
+Results from both pipelines do not significantly differ.

 <img src="../www/germline_best_practice.png" width="700">

 _Visual representation of the pipeline.
 The tools named on pages are used on each sample individually._
 _Tools named outside are used on samples combined._
 (Source: [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-))

+The **optional process**are the ones that can be skipped or included in a pipeline.
+Note that this is not the same as **Pipeline steps**.
+If the optional steps are unmarked the pipeline will skip this step by providing the given tools inputs to the next tool.
+For example skipping the trimming can be achieved by unmarking it from the optional process but leaving it market in processes steps.
+If we were to unmark it in the processes steps the pipeline would understand it as that the trimming has already been done but we wish to skip it in this run.
+So the next tool will search for the trimmed sequences.

+The **reference** files appear automatically after insertion in the folder.
+At most a page refresh is required.

+**Advanced options** can be toggled on or off for further customization of the pipeline.
+For in detail description of parameters and tools functionalities please refer to the referral links provided for each tool below.

+The steps in **pipeline includes** should be exclusively used for skipping when running a failed pipeline again.
+The process will fail if a tool can not locate its input file.

+### Output boxes

+In the **progress report** the time and the information about the outcome of each tool will be printed.
+Therefore the prime purpose of this display is the tracking of pipeline steps.

+The standard output of each tool will be printed inside the **Standard output** box.
+Therefore the prime purpose of this display is in detail tracking of tools or debugging a failed status observed in the progress report.

 ### Tools